Fethiye Tours

 Entrance Fee & Practical Tips

-Adults pay 250 TL, while students pay a reduced fee of 125 TL with a valid student ID.
-As with many attractions in the area, prices may change at the start of the main season, so it is worth checking locally if you are visiting later in the year.
+For the 2026 season, adults pay 250 TL, while students pay 125 TL with a valid student ID.
+As with many local attractions, prices can change during the season, so it is still worth confirming the latest fee locally if you are visiting later in the year.

 How to Get to Saklıkent Gorge from Fethiye

-Saklıkent Gorge lies about 45 km from Fethiye, and the journey by car usually takes 45–60 minutes.
-The road heads inland towards Seydikemer before continuing to the gorge entrance, where paid parking is available nearby.
+Saklıkent Gorge is about 45 km from Fethiye, and the drive usually takes 45–60 minutes.
+The route heads inland towards Seydikemer before continuing to the gorge entrance, where paid parking is available nearby.

-For public transport, Saklıkent dolmuşes depart from behind the Fethiye Otogar (main bus station) and from the area behind Yeni Hamidiye Mosque in Fethiye town centre, usually running about every 30 minutes during the day.
-The last dolmuş back to Fethiye departs at 19:30.
+If you are using public transport, dolmuş services to Saklıkent depart from behind the Fethiye Otogar and from the area behind Yeni Hamidiye Mosque in Fethiye town centre.
+In the main season, they usually run about every 30 minutes during the day.
+The last dolmuş back to Fethiye leaves at around 19:30.

 What to Wear

-• Footwear: Thick-soled water shoes are the best option.
-Although the riverbed may look smooth, many of the stones feel sharp underfoot.
-Thin, sock-style water shoes offer limited protection, while flip-flops are not practical in the current.
-Shoes with a firm sole and decent grip make the walk much more comfortable.
-If you do not have your own, simple jelly shoes are usually available to rent at the stalls near the entrance.
+• Footwear: Thick-soled water shoes are the best option if you plan to continue into the water section.
+The riverbed can feel sharp and slippery, and flip-flops are not practical in the current.
+If you do not have your own, simple jelly shoes are available to hire from the stalls near the entrance.

 • Clothing: Quick-dry shorts or swimwear work best, as you are likely to get wet up to your knees in several sections.

-• Waterproof pouch: A waterproof pouch is strongly recommended for your phone, cash and other small valuables, especially where the current splashes higher than expected.
+• Waterproof pouch: This is highly recommended for your phone, cash and small valuables, especially in places where the current splashes higher than expected.

 Changing cabins and lockers are available near the entrance.
-Lockers usually require a small cash payment.
+Lockers require a small cash payment.

 Walking inside Saklikent Gorge with river water

-According to local stories, the gorge was discovered as recently as the 1980s by a shepherd who stumbled upon the hidden entrance while searching for his lost goats.
+According to local stories, the gorge was discovered as recently as the 1980s by a shepherd who came across the hidden entrance while searching for his lost goats.

 Safety & Seasonal Conditions

-The combination of cold water and an uneven riverbed can catch first-time visitors off guard.
-Some of the rocks are naturally slippery, so it is best to move slowly and use the safety ropes for support where they are provided.
+The mix of cold water and uneven riverbed can surprise first-time visitors.
+Some rocks are naturally slippery, so move slowly and use the safety ropes for support where they are provided.

-If the current feels stronger than expected — especially when visiting with children — there is no need to go further.
-The first section of the gorge still gives a very good sense of the experience without requiring you to continue into the more challenging parts.
+If the current feels stronger than expected, especially when visiting with children, do not feel you need to keep going.
+The first accessible section of the gorge already gives you a strong sense of the place without pushing into the more challenging parts.

 A Note on Helmets: Helmets are provided for a practical reason.
 Goats sometimes move along the upper canyon walls, and small stones can occasionally fall from above.
-Wearing a helmet is a sensible precaution rather than just a formality.
+Wearing one is a sensible precaution, not just a formality.

 Lunch by the River